Thiers Issard

-Thiers Issard or Thiers Issard Sabatier ([tjɛʁ isaʁ sabatje]) is a French cutlery manufacturer; they are one of a number of companies using the Sabatier name.
+Thiers Issard or Thiers Issard Sabatier ([tjɛʁ isaʁ sabatje]) is a French cutlery manufacturer, one of a number of companies using the Sabatier name.
 It exports a wide range of knives and straight razors to approximately thirty countries.
-They are viewed as one of the top cutlery firms in Europe.
+It is viewed as one of the top cutlery firms in Europe.

-Along with DOVO Solingen, it is a leading manufacturer of straight razors in Europe as well as the rest of the world.
-They are also makers of exclusive and very expensive Damascus steel knives.
-They are located in Thiers, France, and are one of the better known of many cutlery manufacturers located in that area.
-They have also been manufacturing razor blades since 1920.
+Along with DOVO Solingen, Thiers Issard is a manufacturer of straight razors in Europe and the rest of the world.
+It also makes exclusive and very expensive Damascus steel knives.
+It is located in Thiers, France, and is one of the better known of many cutlery manufacturers in that area.
+It has also been manufacturing razor blades since 1920.
 Thiers Issard is popular with US retailers.

 History

-Thiers Issard was established in 1884 by Pierre Thiers, (1860–1929).
+Thiers Issard was established in 1884 by Pierre Thiers (1860–1929).
 He was part of a family of master razor makers.
 The Thiers family owned their own forge.
 The "Chart of the Jurande" or the Professional Guild Charter of the time lists at least three "Thiers" as master razor makers.

-In 1870 Pierre Thiers started as an apprentice to a master razor maker and after twenty four years in the trade he had mastered the art well enough to become famous among the cognoscenti and connoisseurs of fine cutlery.
+In 1870 Pierre Thiers started as an apprentice to a master razor maker and, after 24 years in the trade, he had mastered the art well enough to become famous among the cognoscenti and connoisseurs of fine cutlery.